JHGuitarFreak/UQM-MegaMod-Archived/README.md

 Mount the .dmg file and copy the app to your Applications folder.

+## Content Installation

+When building from source you will need the respective sero-setup content file in the addons folder depending on which version you are building.
+You can grab this file on either the [Sourceforge mother-site](http://uqm-mods.sourceforge.net/Releases) or the [Github daughter-site](https://serosis.github.io/#Releases) under Sero Menu.

 ## Contributors

 Me for right now, possibly more coming soon.